-Complainant further alleges that the district judge's denial of the motion to recuse was "case manipulation for her own benefit and an egregious abuse of judicial authority."
+Complainant alleges that the district judge should have recused herself from the underlying civil case due to a conflict of interest.
 This allegation relates directly to the merits of the judge's rulings and must be dismissed.
 See 28 U.S.C. § 352(b)(1)(A)(ii); In re Complaint of Judicial Misconduct, 647 F.3d 1181 (9th Cir.
 Jud.
-Council 2011) ("Allegations that a judge erred in failing to recuse are generally dismissed as merits related"); Judicial-Conduct Rule 11(c)(1)(B).
-A failure to recuse may constitute misconduct if the judge failed to recuse for an improper purpose.
+Council 2011) ("Allegations that a judge erred in failing to recuse are generally dismissed as merits-related."); Judicial-Conduct Rule 11(c)(1)(B).
+A failure to recuse may constitute misconduct only if the judge failed to recuse for an improper purpose; there is no evidence of an improper purpose here.
 See Implementation of the Judicial Conduct and Disability Act of 1980: A Report to the Chief Justice 146 (2006); In re Complaint of Judicial Misconduct, 605 F.3d 1060, 1062 (9th Cir.
 Jud.
 Council 2010).
-However, the complainant does not provide any objectively verifiable evidence that the judge failed to recuse for her own benefit or any improper motive.
+Additionally, a review of the docket reveals that the complainant did not appeal the judge's denial of the motion to disqualify.
+See generally United States v.
+McTiernan, 695 F.3d 882, 891 (9th Cir.2012) ("Rulings on motions for recusal are reviewed under the abuse-ofdiscretion standard.")